-We will start our ascent by torchlight at about 1 a.m. so that we can be up on the Crater rim by sunrise.
-The steep climb over loose volcanic scree has some well-graded zig-zags and a slow but steady pace will take us to Stella Point (5,735 m), in about five or six hours.
-We will rest there for a short time to enjoy the sunrise over Mawenzi.
-Those who are still feeling strong can make the two hour round trip from here along the crater rim to Uhuru Peak (5,896 m), passing close to the spectacular glaciers and ice cliffs that still occupy most of the summit area.
+We will start our ascent by torchlight at about 1 a.m. to be up on the Crater rim by sunrise.
+The steep climb over loose volcanic scree has some well-graded zig-zags, and a slow but steady pace will take us to Stella Point (5,735 m), in about five or six hours.
+We will rest there briefly to enjoy the sunrise over Mawenzi.
+Those still feeling strong can make the two-hour round trip from here along the crater rim to Uhuru Peak (5,896 m), passing close to the spectacular glaciers and ice cliffs still occupying most of the summit area.
 The descent to Barafu is surprisingly fast, and after some refreshment, we continue to descend to reach Mweka forest camp.

 Day 9: Mweka forest camp to Mweka Gate (1,650 m); 3-4 hours walking

-A sustained and scenic descent through lovely forest with lush undergrowth takes us to Mweka National Park gate.
-At Mweka gate you sign your name and details in a register.
+A sustained and scenic descent through a lovely forest with lush undergrowth takes us to Mweka National Park gate.
+At Mweka gate, you sign your name and details in a register.
 This is also where successful climbers receive their summit certificates.
-Those climbers who reached Stella Point (5685m) are issued with green certificates and those who reached Uhuru Peak (5895m) receive gold certificates.
-From the Mweka Gate you will continue down into the Mweka village, normally a muddy 3 km (1 hour) hike where you are picked up to drive back to Arusha for a long overdue shower at your final accommodation of this package.
+Those climbers who reach Stella Point (5685m) are issued with green credentials, and those who reach Uhuru Peak (5895m) receive gold certificates.
+From the Mweka Gate, you will continue down into the Mweka village, normally a muddy 3 km (1 hour) hike where you are picked up to drive back to Arusha for a long overdue shower at your final accommodation of this package.

 *** End of Service ***